qʷəlút Healing Center

 Medication-assisted treatment.
 Some medications can reduce symptoms of withdrawal during detox from certain drugs.
 Others can reduce cravings during the recovery process.
 Medications for alcohol or opioid addiction available through BHP include:

 - Naltrexone (Vivitrol, ReVia)

 SAMHSA’s National Helpline, 1-800-662-HELP (4357), (also known as the Treatment Referral Routing Service) or TTY: 1-800-487-4889 confidential, free, 24-hour-a-day, 365-day-a-year, information service, in English and Spanish, for individuals and family members facing mental and/or substance use disorders.

-If you have any questions about the qʷəlút Healing Center, please contact us using the form to the right.
+If you have any questions about the qʷəlút Healing Center, please us the Contact Form for qʷəlút Healing Center to the right.

 Stillaguamish Tribe qʷəlút Healing Center